Software-in-the-loop approach in rapid control prototyping

 The Software-in-the-loop (SIL) concept enables the initial simulation and validation of virtual controllers.
 It proves the concept of the controller under development without the cost and complexity associated with testing real controllers.
 Rapid Control Prototyping (RCP) is a process that lets engineers quickly test and iterate their control strategies.
 RCP decreases development time by allowing corrections to be made early in the product process.
 By giving engineering a look at the product early in the design process, mistakes can be corrected and changes can be made while they are still inexpensive.

-By using a RCP approach, it is possible to test and evaluate the behavior of new equipment in the early phase of the project.
+By using an RCP approach, it is possible to test and evaluate the behavior of new equipment in the early phase of the project.
 This example shows how SIL can enable RCP by testing and validating control of a Boost Converter.

 Model description

-The electrical model of a boost convertor consists of a voltage source, an inductor with internal resistance, a capacitor with internal resistance, two types of loads, and a switch.
+The electrical model of the boost converter consists of a voltage source, an inductor with internal resistance, a capacitor with internal resistance, two types of loads, and a switch.
 Initial input voltage is 30 V and output voltage is 50 V. The carrier frequency of the PWM modulator is 10 kHz.
-The controller is implemented in two different ways: first by using Signal processing components as shown in Figure 1, and second by using the Advanced C function as shown in Figure 2.
-The Advanced C function in this case uses C code generated from Simulink.
-A tutorial on how to generate C a code file from Simulink can be found here: Software Spotlight - Integrate Simulink Model into Typhoon HIL environment.After generating C code files from Simulink, the location of the directory should be included in the “Additional Sources” tab.
-The imported directory can be confirmed in the “Name” tab.
+The controller is implemented in two different ways: first by using Signal Processing Components as shown in Figure 1, and second by using C function as shown in Figure 2.

 To include “Controller” functions in Schematic Editor, we use a simple output_fcn function.
 In output_fcn() below, you can see how to call this function.